-Biblical Archaeology Review articles have been used in a variety of settings, from Bible study groups to Ivy League classrooms.
-Most of our readers enjoy BAR in their homes, learning about a subject that they are passionate about.
+Biblical Archaeology Review articles have been used in a variety of settings—from Bible study groups to Ivy League classrooms.
+Most of our readers enjoy BAR in their homes, learning about a subject dear to them.

-The readers of Biblical Archaeology Review are a generally adult, well-educated audience.
+The readers of Biblical Archaeology Review are generally an adult, well-educated audience.
 Our subscribers are mostly college-educated professionals, many with graduate degrees.
 Users of the BAS website and Facebook page are more diverse, with audiences of all age groups from across the planet.
-The allure of Biblical and archaeological scholarship tends attracts a mature audience, but the digital editions will bring our best features into the hands of the enthusiastic new generation of Biblical Archaeology Society members.
+The allure of Biblical and archaeological scholarship tends to attract a mature audience, yet our digital editions bring our best features into the hands of the enthusiastic new generation of Biblical Archaeology Society members.

 Each issue of Biblical Archaeology Review features:

 - FIRST PERSON: BAR editor Hershel Shanks’s editorial page, where he gives his own unique take on current events in the world of archaeology and Biblical studies.

 - QUERIES & COMMENTS: Letters to the editor.
 Readers respond with questions, as well as what they do and don’t like about BAR.

 - STRATA: A collection of short pieces covering news, art, trivia and human interest stories related to the Bible and archaeology.
 Fun sections including the What Is It? and Cartoon Caption Contest are included in Strata.

 - THE BIBLE IN THE NEWS: Biblical scholar Leonard Greenspoon takes on a new Biblical phrase each issue.

 - BIBLICAL VIEWS: Biblical scholars write a column interpreting a Biblical passage or topic for each issue.

 - ARCHAEOLOGICAL VIEWS: A different archaeologist or scholar writes on archaeological methods, theories or debates for each issue.